Understanding domestic abuse

 If you or someone you know is experiencing domestic abuse, consider seeking professional help and support from organisations like Refuge (opens in a new window) or Women’s Aid (opens in a new window).

-What financial and economic abuse looks like
+What financial and economic abuse could look like

 Financial and economic abuse can happen to anyone, no matter their age, gender, ethnicity, class, religion or disability.
 It’s usually carried out by a partner, family member, friend or carer who might:

-• Stop you from working or getting to your job
+• Stop you from working or getting to your job.

-• Make you hand over control of your bank accounts and stop you accessing your money
+• Make you hand over control of your bank accounts and stop you accessing your money.

-• Make you explain what you’ve spent your money on
+• Make you explain what you’ve spent your money on.

-• Withholding money and stopping you from buying essentials
+• Withholding money and stopping you from buying essentials.

-• Take out credit cards or loans in your name
+• Take out credit cards or loans in your name.

-• Spend your household budget on other things without telling you
+• Spend your household budget on other things without telling you.

 • Withdraw money from your account without your knowledge or permission.